bubbleran/Telco-Network-Configuration/README.md

 **Option 1: Bare Metal (Python Virtualenv)**

-Create and activate python virtual environment
+Create and activate python virtual environment:
 ```bash
 pip install virtualenv 	## if you don't already have virtualenv installed
 python3.10 -m virtualenv bp_env
 source bp_env/bin/activate
 ```
-Go to the root directory of the repository, and install the requirements in the virtual environment.
+Go to the root directory of the repository, and install the requirements in the virtual environment:
 ```
 pip install -r requirements.txt
 ```